the-technat/dotfiles/README.md

 ## Scope

-My main computers are Mac's running Apple Silicon. chezmoi is designed to configure the engineering part of my mac by installing all desktop and cli tools I need for coding, configuring my shell with colors and aliases as well as injecting credentials into some of the tools.
-It's not desinged to configure my Mac's in general, do basic settings and get productivity tools like a clipboard manager or backup software to work.
+My main computer is a Mac running Apple Silicon. chezmoi is designed to configure the engineering part of my mac by installing all desktop and cli tools I need for coding, configuring my shell with colors and aliases as well as injecting credentials into some of the tools.
+It's not desinged to configure my Mac in general, do basic settings and get productivity tools like a clipboard manager or backup software to work.
 This is still manual work.

-For various side-usages chezmoi can also configure linux systems.
-There we skip all the desktop tools and don't inject any credentials since these linux systems are mostly remote systems where we don't want long-living credentials.
-If we need credentials, bring them along form your mac (agent-forwarding and the like).
+For various side-usages chezmoi can also configure headless linux systems.
+Mostly Debian/Ubuntu based.
+On these systems we by nature don't deploy desktop tools.

 ### Exceptions